matthiasdellago/AdversarialLabelFlips/README.md

 - Adversarial images with small perturbation sizes often lead to surprisingly symmetric confusion matrices, suggesting the classifier's understanding of the relationship between certain classes.
 - Attacks that employ a larger `𝜖` typically cluster into one or multiple specific classes.
 This can be attributed to the CNN's tendency to use these classes as a catch-all for images it struggles to classify correctly.

 We hope our research offers valuable insights into adversarial attacks and inspires further investigations into this fascinating area.
+For more details please read our [paper](./paper/AdversarialLabelFlips.png).